 All of the above is the “now” problem.
 Meanwhile, a larger “later” problem is brewing.
 The clock keeping tally of America’s national debt has officially run out of digits to record the soaring figure.
 The U.S. National Debt Clock was installed in Manhattan in 1989 to highlight what was then a $2.7 trillion debt.
 But when the total crept over $10 trillion, owners of the clock realized they needed another digit—a fourteenth digit, to be exact.
 Today our national debt is over $27 trillion (up significantly from the $19 trillion just 4 years ago).
 Who’s going to inherit all that national debt?
 You!

 Regardless of where you find yourself, you may be feeling the brunt of the economic crisis on all sides.
 You probably feel helpless and outraged—and that’s true whether you have a job or not.

 On a purely practical level, there are several things you can do to help dissipate the financial anxiety and struggle of the current economic crisis including:

 Jesus said that His peace is “not as the world gives.”
 In other words, the peace of God is not contingent upon circumstances.
 God’s peace is never threatened or diminished by economic conditions.
-You can experience the present reality of the Kingdom of God even if you lose your job, watch your 401(k) or other investments decrease in dollar value, or are forced to move back home.
+You can experience the present reality of the Kingdom of God even if you lose your job or are forced to move back home.
 As you become more familiar with the presence of God within you, allow the stresses of daily life, including ways you are negatively affected by the economic crisis, to prompt you back to that place of awareness, allowance and reliance upon the Kingdom of God.